ISISNeutronMuon/SScanSS-2/docsrc/configure_instrument.rst

 To change the incident jaws aperture, type in the horizontal and vertical aperture values, and click the **Change Aperture Size** button.

-If the jaws are movable, similar to `Change Positioning System`_ the jaws positioner settings will be available.
+If the jaws are movable, the jaws positioner settings will be available similar to `Positioning system settings`_ .
 To change the position, type in the new joint variables, and click the **Move Jaws** button.

 .. |lock| image:: images/lock.png